tarlepp/HomeAI/README.md

 ### Why to do this?
 Don't know, some fucking passion to do something etc.

-### License
-The MIT License is simple and easy to understand and it places almost no restrictions on what you can do with this project.

-You are free to use this project code in commercial projects as long as the copyright header is left intact.

 Installation
 ---------------
 Some installation docs here.